 Claim – “Balanced temperature throughout the client cryo cabin”

-Reality – Many cryotherapy units in the market are designed to push vapors towards the bottom half of the client’s body, leading to a very intense session for the lower half, but not really cooling the upper half of the body.
+Reality – Many cryotherapy units in the market are designed to push vapors towards the lower half of the client’s body, leading to a very intense session for the lower half, but not really cooling the upper half of the body.
 This can also be the reason for claimed lower consumption of the unit.

-CRYONiQ – In order to balance the temperature inside the cabin, the unit releases vapors at specific force and a higher level that reaches the shoulders and exposes the body more evenly.
+CRYONiQ – In order to balance the temperature inside the cabin, the unit releases vapors at specific force and enters at a higher level that reaches the shoulders and exposes the body more evenly.
 Nitrogen vapors will naturally descend to the bottom of the cabin due to the weight of nitrogen compared to ambient air.

 Temperature in a WBC Session – LN2 based units

 Expectations – “True temperatures shown on the temperature display”

 Reality – Temperature displays showing -196°C / -320°F in the client cabin for prolonged periods are not based on realistic readings as -196°C / -320°F is the boiling temperature of liquid nitrogen.
 Make sure to ask all manufacturers or vendors if their machine maintains this temperature under normal circumstances.
 Even if this temperature is measured on the outlet of the processing unit as opposed to the cabin inlet or inside the cabin, it is worth asking for more details.